 Enter customer service chatbots.

 If your company is just beginning to invest in a chatbot, your first objective is to identify the most common tasks and customer requests to determine what to automate.
-Keep the following six tips in mind when designing your initial AI-powered chatbot implementation.
+Keep the following six tips in mind when designing your initial AI-powered chatbot:

-You train customer service agents to be friendly, greet customers by name, and often recognize their status or tier of service.
+You train customer service agents to be friendly, greet customers by name, and recognise their status or tier of service.
 Your AI interface can do the same things within your chatbot.
-Program chatbots to pull in values like “First Name” for customers who are already logged in to ensure chatbots greet them in a natural way.
+Program chatbots to pull in values like “First Name” for customers who are already logged in, to ensure chatbots greet them in a natural way.

 Most customers don’t want to fill out a form online and then wait 24 hours to get a response.
 An AI customer service chatbot that dynamically asks different questions based on customer inputs is more engaging.
 It also helps resolve the customer’s concern faster.
 Even if an agent ultimately steps in to help, they will already have the information collected by the chatbot available in their console.